-Episode 19 features a scene where Sanageyama faces flying enemies with a damaged Goku uniform, pleading for it to "hold on just a bit longer", very similar to when Viral faced flying enemies with his damaged Gunmen.
-Additionally, the two scenes feature an identical shot from above.
+Episode 19 features a scene where Sanageyama faces flying enemies with a damaged Goku uniform, pleading for it to "hold on just a bit longer", in a similar matter to when Viral faced flying enemies with his damaged Gunmen.
+Additionally, the two scenes featured a near identical shot from above.

 Yukari Tamura is also a voice actor of Bernkastel, who has a reputation as a troll.

 Anime First: The series was originally going to be a manga with straight-up action and little else.
 Now it's a more character-focused anime (though there's still plenty of ass-kicking, and a manga adaptation to go with it).

 Author Avatar: The DVD special documentary revealed that a few Trigger staff members made themselves appear as students within the Honnouji Academy.

 Blooper: In Episode 16 Ryuko is seen reverse sitting on a chair, her legs through the holes under the arm-supports.
 Then she violently stands up, grabbing said chair and lifting it above her head.
 However, there is no scene of her pulling her legs out from under the arm supports.
 It's pretty much like they phased through her legs when she was standing up.
 Can be seen here and here.

 Completely Different Title: The show's Chinese name, which translates to both The Girl Who Cuts Cloth and The Girl Who Cuts By Dual Wielding.

 In the original drafts of the script, the show's title was "The Crimson Garment"